Akherousin/Photosnap/README.md

 #### click-target-helper class

 The project heavily uses the `.click-target-helper` utility class.
-It creates a pseudoelement that increases the click area without affecting the design.
-This way, users can easily interact with small or irregularly shaped elements.

 This class has the following features:

 - It creates a pseudoelement that increases the click area without affecting the design.
+This way, users can easily interact with small or irregularly shaped elements.
 - It uses CSS variables to set the minimum size and the inset of the pseudoelement.
 - It applies position: relative to the element and position: absolute to the pseudoelement.